 - A little more than eight miles from downtown, Portland Community College offers the shortest commute and the lowest tuition costs of these three colleges.
-It has a certificate and an associate's degree program that can prepare students for jobs in the automotive service technology field.
+It has certificate and associate's degree programs that can prepare students for jobs in the automotive service technology field.

 Clackamas Community College

 The automotive technology program at Clackamas Community College teaches students the skills needed to maintain and repair passenger cars and light trucks.
 Students who complete this program receive an associate's degree, and they can count professional upgrade courses toward the program requirements.

 This degree program requires students to complete at least 93 credits.
 Topics covered include heating and air conditioning, fuel and emissions, brakes, chassis, transmissions and engine repair.
 Students also learn shop management and basic welding techniques used for automotive repair.
 This program also allows students to enter in any term.

 Mt.
 Hood Community College offers four associate's programs that are geared toward working with specific vehicles.
 Depending on the program chosen, students are prepared for employment as automotive service technicians at Chrysler, Ford or Honda dealerships or dealerships that service imports and vehicles manufactured by independent companies.
 Students also have the option to pursue a certificate program.